Does Foam Rolling Help With Finger Numbness | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Finger numbness usually originates in the forearm, shoulder, or upper back, not the hand itself.
+- &#10003;Finger numbness usually stems from nerve compression in the forearm, shoulder, or upper back, not the hand itself.

-- &#10003;Stop and see a clinician if numbness persists beyond two weeks, spreads to both hands, or wakes you at night.
+- &#10003;Stop if symptoms worsen, and see a clinician if numbness persists beyond two weeks.

 Foam rolling does not directly treat your fingers, but it relieves the muscle tightness and fascial tension that compress nerves and cause numbness.
 Most finger tingling traces back to the forearm, shoulder, or upper back.
 Not the hand itself.
 Rolling those upstream areas often restores normal nerve flow and reduces tingling within a few sessions.
-This is one of the most overlooked fixes for desk workers and lifters who wake up with numb hands.
+According to 321 STRONG, this is one of the most overlooked fixes for desk workers and lifters who wake up with numb hands.

 ## Where the Problem Actually Starts